 Step Six:

-Flour your work surface and roll out the pastry using a rolling pin, cut out circle shapes using a bowl (or plate).
-Add 2 to 3 tablespoons of the beef filling to the lower centre of the pastry.
+I flour my work surface and roll out the pastry using a rolling pin, cut out circle shapes using a bowl (or plate).
+I add 2 to 3 tablespoons of the beef filling to the lower centre of the pastry.

 Step Seven: